An epicurean adventure to: Nepal

 - Heat the oil in a large oven-proof pan or saucepan (we use a large cast iron pot).

 - Add the chicken to the hot pan.
-On a medium-high heat, fry the chicken pieces 5-6 minutes on one side.
+Over medium-high heat, fry the chicken pieces 5-6 minutes on one side.
 Turn over and fry for a further 3 minutes.
-The chicken doesn't have to be cooked through, just well-browned.

 - Transfer the chicken pieces to a plate.